 The “compare with” function can be set from the date filter selector.

-What is the difference between temporary data and confirmed data?
+What is the difference between temporary data, confirmed data and Estimated consumption?

 - We calculate TEMPORARY data on averages and estimates to provide the bigger picture of your day-over-day performance.